Reference for all built-in template language functions¶

 annotation_count()

 – return the total number of annotations of all types attached to the current book.
-This function works only in the GUI.
+This function works only in the GUI and the content server.

 approximate_formats¶